linuxdeepin/wiki.deepin.org/en/About_Deepin/Deepin_Wiki.md

 # Introduction
  > Deepin community official wiki website for sharing the relevent technique of Deepin and Linux.

-&emsp; The Deepin Wiki collects various information like experience of developing, system using  as well as helpful tips, then shares them to users.
-This article is used to help users understand Deepin Wiki's editing methods and techniques.
-You can also have your own contribution here!
+&emsp; The Deepin Wiki collects various information like experience of developing, system using  as well as helpful tips, then shares them to users.You can also have your own contribution here!
 &emsp; This is wiki content synchronization repository.
 The website content between wiki.deepin.org and github.com/linuxdeepin/wiki.deepin.org perform **two-way synchronization** every five minutes.
-Synchronization includes wiki page content, page information, publish status, and media resources, excluding page scripts and styles.
+&emsp; Synchronization includes wiki page content, page information, publish status, and media resources, excluding page scripts and styles.

 ## Instructions